Calling all optometrists to write to your Local MP

 One of Optometry Australia’s key messages to Government this year is to bring back two yearly eye exams for people aged 40-65.
 We need you to write to your local member of parliament to drive this change.

 To refresh your memory….

 As part of the 2014-15 budget, the Australian Government announced changes to the frequency with which patients considered ‘asymptomatic’ would be able to access a Medicare rebate for a comprehensive eye health examination, including extending the allowable time period to access a comprehensive eye health examination from two yearly to once every three years for patients less than 65 years of age.

 We have not stopped advocating for two yearly eye tests for middle-aged Australians since this change was announced in the 2014-15 Budget.
 Optometry Australia has met with the Health Minister, the Shadow Health Minister, Senator Nick Xenophon and made representations with the Greens Party to canvas support to increase access to eye exams for middle-aged Australians.

-It’s now been 18 months since this policy change has been implemented and our members are increasingly concerned that patients aged 40-64 are having to wait too long to get their eyes tested.
+It’s now been two and a half years since this policy change has been implemented and our members are increasingly concerned that patients aged 40-64 are having to wait too long to get their eyes tested.
 Medicare data shows that close to 150,000 less people in this age group are visiting their optometrist each year than did prior to 2015.

 Why are two yearly tests for middle aged Australians so important?